 TGbe editor: Modify the section as the following (Track Changes ON):

 …

 Different links use different GTK/IGTK/BIGTK and each link has its own PN space.
 The GTK/IGTK/BIGTK of each setup links are delivered to the non-AP MLD using a single 4-way handshake as defined in 12.7.6 (4-way handshake).
+When a GTK/IGTK/BIGTK update is triggered for an AP affiliated with the AP MLD, the updated GTK/IGTK/BIGTK may be delivered to the non-AP MLD using the Group key handshake over any available link as defined in 12.7.7 (Group key handshake). (#2594)